Htet Htet Htun

 Htet Htet Htun (ထက်ထက်ထွန်း; born 20 June 1992) is a Burmese actress, TV Host, model and beauty pageant titleholder who was crowned Miss Universe Myanmar 2016 and represented Myanmar at the Miss Universe 2016 Pageant.
+She is best known for her roles in television series Bad Daughter (2022), The Marriage (2023) and Laung (2023).

 Education

 Htet holds a B.Tech in Civil Engineering.
 She currently works as an actress and model in Myanmar.

 Pageantry

 Miss Universe Myanmar 2016

 Htet previously competed at the Miss Myanmar World 2014 and placed as Second Runner-up.
 On October 3, 2015 at the Miss Universe Myanmar 2015–16, Htet crowned Miss Universe Myanmar 2016 together with Miss Universe Myanmar 2015, May Barani Thaw.
 The organization held the format for the first time in history of Miss Myanmar.

 Miss Universe 2016

-Htet represented Myanmar and won the award for Best in National Costume at Miss Universe 2016 where Pia Wurtzbach of the Philippines crowned Iris Mittenaere of France at the end of the event.
+Htet represented Myanmar and won the award for Best in National Costume at Miss Universe 2016 where Pia Wurtzbach of the Philippines crowned her successor Iris Mittenaere of France at the end of the event.